jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 I've been exploring this evolutionary framework for our technological civilization, and the early findings are promising.
 If you're curious about this approach to our modern struggles, you can read more at books.techvolution.org.

 This blog will continue examining how we might consciously evolve beyond our current political and social breakdown.
 Because if transistors helped create these problems, understanding technological evolution might help us solve them.

-# P.S.

-- does it matter? what are we racing against that overcomes geopolitical, supply chain, and proximity? yes i know there is expertise but getting the iPhone 23 a year after the current timeline is a change likely to shut down our economy...

-- it would require a book to fully flesh the message out (especially for anyone who believes in "comparative advantage").
-We don't think of our technological ecosystem as something needing study, management, and care.
-But we still need it, so we act out using emotions instead of reason....

-- it exposes what may be the fatal flaw of western liberal democracies. you can't win and your ecosystem lose. meaning you're victory must be a local material one, and not because of legal ownership of a far away place...no lion can be a king because of a foriegn jungle.

-- you can't cheer for a brand like we do "teams" in a sporting event, because teams are organized and everyone always gets another chance. brands are really infrastructure and everyone should be cheering, and supporting, their bridges, buildings, and manufacturers to succeed.
-Otherwise, you're just assuming someone else will do your work for you and not take advantage of you.

-- USA is going to spend billions on AI and this and that, and end up with not a single way of making a chip.

- - industry folk, you're competing yourself to death. literally, you're exported away. why is waiting and being a little more patient for the next node such a big deal...?

 ## Sources